 Who Needs to Submit a Certificate of Incorporation?

-Entrepreneurs who want to operate their company as a corporation—a legal entity that is separate from and that provides personal liability protection for its owners—must file a certificate of incorporation form.
+Entrepreneurs who want to operate their company as a corporation must file a Certificate of Incorporation form.

 - Open a corporate bank account